 - Have the courage and confidence to take calculated risks

 Although our curriculum is based on the National Curriculum, there are other planned opportunities throughout the year which make up the wider curriculum.
 Children have the opportunity to develop their skills through a focused day or week, which will culminate in sharing assemblies or exhibition events.

 We teach the subjects of the National Curriculum both discretely and through topics which are carefully planned, in order to ensure the children cover the key skills.

 Our Curriculum overviews for 2016/2017 are available below.

-Further information on each year group's coverage of the curriculum can be found on individual class pages where a termly leaflet is provided for parents.
+Further information on each year group's coverage of the curriculum can be found on individual class pages.
+Here you will find an overview for the year and a termly leaflet is provided for parents.